ELF32bit/godot-mapper/README.md

 ## Usage
 ### 1. Create game directory with map resources.
 * game/builders for entity build scripts.
-* game/materials for map materials with additional metadata.
+* game/materials for override materials with additional metadata.
 * game/textures for textures with possible PBR or animation names.
 * game/sounds for loading sounds with any of the supported extensions.
 * game/maps for maps, also maps might embed each other in entity properties.